 Figuring prominently among people’s worries was disease.
 The plague was a recurrent problem, grave enough to force the authorities to close all the theaters from 1592-94 and again from 1603-4 and 1608-10.
 But there was a newcomer on the scene that was here to stay and only getting worse: the syphilis epidemic.
-This is typically played down in modern accounts of the era and Shakespeare studies generally as an unsavory distraction from our appreciation of the glories of the plays, but it was very much a reality of the time, a ubiquitous presence and on everyone’s mind.
+This is typically played down in most accounts of the era, above all in Shakespeare studies, as an unsavory distraction from our appreciation of the glories of the plays and the poetry.
+But it was very much a reality of the time, a ubiquitous presence and on everyone’s mind.

-The Elizabethans’ greater susceptibility to suggestion and superstition was not a function of their spiritual understanding of the universe, I believe, but rather of their generally higher level of daily anxiety.
+The Elizabethans’ greater susceptibility to suggestion and superstition was not a function of their spiritual understanding of the universe, I suggest, but rather of their higher level of daily anxiety.
 And the daily antidote for this anxiety was vicarious participation in spectacles of drama, violence and sex.
-There were those of course who rejected this addiction to sensation – the Puritans and religious—who vociferously protested and campaigned against the theaters and other public entertainments and were finally to succeed in the Revolution of 1642.
+There were those of course who rejected this addiction to sensation—Puritans and the religious—who vociferously protested and campaigned against the theaters and other public entertainments and were at length to succeed in the Revolution of 1642.
 But for the rest, the strange paradox of life in an environment of fear and shock was the compulsion to indulge precisely in these emotions for cathartic relief.